um-stretch/UQImporter/README.md

 NOTE: You can ping your local config file by clicking {More>Ping config file} in the UQImporter window.
 NOTE: You can create a new config file by clicking {More>Create new config file} (this will delete your current config file).

+### Non-Quixel assets:
+Non-Quixel assets have limited support with UQImporter.
+You must ensure your textures use keywords defined in the config.json file in order for UQImporter to accurately recognize them.